hummatli/color-game/README.md

 App sugests to you RGB color, you have to find and pick it.

-App has hosted in this [URL](https://color-game-c0c5b.firebaseapp.com/)
+App has hosted in this [URL to the project](https://hummatli.github.io/color-game)

 This app has created on my JavaScript, HTML, CSS learning process.